Over the past few years there have been a number of serious domestic oil pollution incidents.

 The majority of residents who have domestic oil tanks assume that their home insurance policy would cover the clean-up costs following a spill.
 However, this is not always the case.
 We recommend that households check with their insurance companies, to ensure that both the immediate aftermath of an oil leak and the costs of any subsequent site investigations and clean-up are covered.

-To help reduce the risk of oil leaks and spills you are advised to:
+To help reduce the risk of oil leaks and spills we advise you to:

 - regularly check your oil tank, boiler and pipes for leaks or corrosion

 - if you notice a sudden increase in the amount of oil you are using, check for leaks.
 Even a minor leak can add up to a large loss of fuel over time

 - carefully check your current fuel stock before re-ordering and if possible supervise deliveries

 - ensure your boiler is regularly serviced by an Oil Firing Technical Association (OFTEC) registered engineer